telerik/winforms-docs/ribbonbar/structure.md

 * The __RadImageButtonElement__: Node represents the Help button which may be shown next to the MDI System Buttons

-You can add a variety of constituent controls to customize the Telerik RadRibbonBar.
+You can add a variety of constituent controls to customize the Telerik __RadRibbonBar__.

 ## Quick Access Toolbar